Pk-web6936/AndroidLibSocksLite/README.md

 - **Comprehensive Logging and Metrics**: Capture detailed access logs and gather essential metrics for real-time monitoring.
 - **Integrated HTTP APIs**: Expose API endpoints to monitor server status, client activity, and connection logs with ease.

+## Build requirements
+* JDK
+* Android SDK , NDK
+* Go
+* gomobile

 ## Building the AAR

 To integrate this library into an Android application, first build it as an AAR file.
 Follow these steps to set up and build the AAR:
 1. **Install Go Mobile Tools**
    ```bash
    go install golang.org/x/mobile/cmd/gomobile@latest